brownrabbit0207/wix-detox/website/versioned_docs/version-20.x/guide/uninstalling.md

 This checklist might come in handy whenever you have to make a clean uninstallation after using Detox.

+## Detox Framework Cache

+Every install of Detox also triggers a `postinstall` script in its `package.json`, which builds (or unpacks) `Detox.framework` into `~/Library/Detox`.

+You can either delete the folder manually:

 ```bash
 rm -rf ~/Library/Detox
 ```